 As a rule of thumb, when learning how to play casino games like Texas Hold’em poker, you should never act too quickly when your turn to make a move rolls around.
 Instead, try to calmly assess all the necessary information needed to make your next decision at the table.
 One thing that you can do to start making more informed choices is to read more about various strategies – which you are already doing right now – instead of having to learn the hard way!
 It’s also vital to know when to stick with your strategy and when a situation calls for some improvisation.

 3. Missing the value bet

 Missing a value bet is a common mistake in poker.
 When you’ve missed the value bet enough times during your session at the felt, your profit margin will be affected.
 So, if you think you have a good read on your opponent’s hand, you should take the risk because it could become expensive if you fail to do so.

 4. Calling with the weaker ace

-5. Getting psyched out by your opponents
+5. Getting “psyched out” by your opponents

-6. Bluffing too much
+6. Bluffing too often

 If you want to play online poker tournaments, you should learn how to mix up your betting patterns, as well as know when to fold.
-Take a cue from country singer Kenny Rogers’ song “The Gambler” here, and learn all there is to know about knowing when to hold and when to fold by constantly doing your research and improving your game.
+Take a cue from country singer Kenny Rogers’ song The Gambler here: learn when to hold and when to fold by constantly doing your research and improving your game.